100DaysOfCloud/100DaysOfCloudIdeas/README.md

 # 100DaysOfCloud Ideas

-The purpose of this repo is to provide a list of micro-projects to help people with their #100DaysOfCloud
+The purpose of this repo is to provide a list of micro-projects to help people with their #100DaysOfCloud Challenge.

+* If you want to take the challenge go to: https://100daysofcloud.com
+* The #100DaysOfCloud Challenge Template is here: https://github.com/100DaysOfCloud/100DaysOfCloud

 Projects covered could be for:
 * Microsoft Azure